feedback-house/developer-portal/docs/api/area/api-area-update-or-create.md

 ## Available Fields per Area

-The only required fields are `name` and one of the primary key fields; We strongly recommend that you use additional keys to control how areas are created, otherwise this can lead to duplicated areas.
+The only required field is `name` and just when the id was not passed.
+So when is creating a new area, the name will be required; We strongly recommend that you use additional keys to control how areas are created, otherwise this can lead to duplicated areas.

 #### `id` [AreaId]
 Unique identification number for this Area.
 This field is option, if not provided a new unique field will be created.
 This field is a *primary key* and should be used whenever this area needs to be updated.

 #### `name` [String]
 The area name.
-This field is required.
+This field is required when id was not provided.

 #### `businessDivision` [BusinessDivisionID]